All Tribal offices will close at noon on July 3rd and be closed all day on July 4th for the holiday.

 • Youth (12-17 years old) must provide their hunter safety number on the application and must provide a copy of their hunter safety card when they apply.

-• Tags will only be issued to the Tribal member drawn, even when he/she intends to have another Tribal member hunt for them.
+• Tags will only be issued to the Tribal member drawn, even when they intend to have another Tribal member hunt for them.

 Obtaining License and Tags